-Ubben Quadrangle residence halls include Lucy Rowland and Mason halls and Rector Village, a group of seven suite-style residence halls (Chabraja, Holmberg, Leis, Montgomery, Reese, Strasma and Warne) constructed near the former location of Rector Hall, which was built in 1917 and damaged beyond repair in a fire on April 7, 2002.
-The Center for Spiritual Life, which provides a sanctuary for Jewish and Muslim worship and a fellowship hall for meetings of student religious groups, is located in Reese Hall.
-Anderson Street Hall houses residence life offices.
-The South Quadrangle residence halls are Bishop Roberts, College Street, Hogate, Longden and Humbert halls.
-Hogate Hall houses the Wellness Center which consists of Student Health Services and Counseling Services.
+Ubben Quadrangle residence halls (named for 1958 DePauw graduates and benefactors Timothy H. and Sharon W. Ubben) include Lucy Rowland and Mason Halls and Rector Village, a group of seven suitestyle residence halls (Chabraja, Holmberg, Leis, Montgomery, Reese, Strasma and Warne) constructed near the former location of Rector Hall, which was built in 1917 and damaged beyond repair in a fire on April 7, 2002.
+The South Quadrangle residence halls are Bishop Roberts, Longden, Humbert and a newly built first-year residence hall in 2020.
+Bloomington Street Hall was renovated in 2019.
+For upperclass students, additional university-owned residences include a number of Greek houses, Senior Hall, Rector Village, and autonomous-living apartments/houses/duplexes in neighborhoods adjacent to campus.
+Anderson Street Hall now houses residence life offices.